Authentication & Rate Limits

 POST /inventory/parentsaccept up to 20 parents per call;PUT /inventory/variantsaccepts 50.
 A batch call counts as one request.

 What you should not do: hammer Flxpoint from a tight loop to "poll as fast as possible".
-Several customers have crashed their own server infrastructure by polling aggressively in both directions.
+Aggressive polling in both directions can crash your own server infrastructure.
 See Polling fulfillment requests for the right pattern.

 Errors you'll see